GPII/universal/tests/data/preferences/README.txt

-This directory contains the preferences sets that are used for acceptance testing.
+This directory contains the preference sets that are used for acceptance testing.

-Each preferences set is depended on by an (or several) acceptance test, so they should not be deleted or modified, unless it is ensured that this will not affect the acceptance test(s) in question.
+Each preference set is depended on by an (or several) acceptance test, so they should not be deleted or modified, unless it is ensured that this will not affect the acceptance test(s) in question.

 The acceptance test definitions are located in the %gpii-universal/tests/platform subdirectories.
 When running from universal, they function as integration tests (with mocks for settings handlers and other environmental effects), but when running from the